-Elaine Ritchel | Owner
+Elaine Ritchel | Founder & Lead Guide

 Elaine fell in love with art at the age of five.
 She still remembers learning about Monet and van Gogh and being struck by the rich and vibrant colors they used.
 It's this same fascination and love for art that she brings to her tours.

 When she's not gathering people together around great works of art, Elaine enjoys exploring the desert landscapes of northern New Mexico and relaxing at her adobe casita with a good book.

 Claire LaRose is an interdisciplinary artist and educator dedicated to facilitating authentic and meaningful interaction through visual art.
 Claire has always been fascinated by the people, places and stories that accompany works of art.
 This fascination led to a masters degree in art history and a life long love affair with historical fiction.

-As an educator Claire has been lucky enough to work with many incredible institutions including the Georgia O'Keeffe Museum, the Museum of International Folk Art, the Santa Fe Botanical Garden, ArtWorks, Southern Exposure and the deYoung Museum.
+As an educator, Claire has been lucky enough to work with many incredible institutions including the Georgia O'Keeffe Museum, the Museum of International Folk Art, the Santa Fe Botanical Garden, ArtWorks, Southern Exposure and the deYoung Museum.